octwanna/rotor_prediction/README.md

 3. Blade element momentum theory (BEMT)
 4. Blade element momentum deflection theory (BEMDT) (experimental!)

 The simple MT serves as a sanity check for all other models.
 MT gives an upper bound for thrust efficiency and lower bound for power.
-MT relies entirely on physics, while BET and BEMT usually relies in part on empirical data.
+MT relies entirely on theory, while BET and BEMT usually relies in part on empirical data.